in28minutes/in28minutes.github.io/_posts/2019-05-07-spring-boot-react-spring-security-basic-and-jwt-authentication.md

 I would recommend to check out the code for these components in the `Complete Code Example` at the end of this article.

-> For setting up the JWT Backend Spring Boot API , I would recommend to download the project at this URL - https://github.com/in28minutes/spring-boot-react-fullstack-examples/tree/master/spring-boot-react-jwt-auth-login-logout/backend-spring-boot-react-jwt-auth-login-logout.
-Once you import the project, you can launch `SpringBootFullStackJwtAuthLoginLogoutApplication`.
+> For setting up the JWT Backend Spring Boot API , I would recommend to download the project at this URL - [Github Repo](https://github.com/in28minutes/spring-boot-react-fullstack-examples/tree/master/spring-boot-react-jwt-auth-login-logout/backend-spring-boot-react-jwt-auth-login-logout){:target="_blank"}.
+Once you import the project, you can launch `SpringBootFullStackJwtAuthLoginLogoutApplication` as a Java Application.

 ### JWT Authentication URLs